ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 * Will disappear from your timeline immediately when the stream ends
 * Does not send notifications to followers

 Facebook suggests these live streams are ideal for places like aquariums, museums, and zoos.
-If you're interested in running an Ambient broadcast, enable it in the <samp>Options</samp> menu ➝ <samp>Facebook Options</samp> ➝ <samp>Ambient Broadcast</samp>.
+If you're interested in running an Ambient broadcast, enable it in the Facebook section of the Preferences.

-### Embedding Your Broadcast

-The video player your Live broadcast resides in can be embedded into other places.
-This can be a great thing for your audience extending your reach.
-To get the embed URL for a stream, once a stream has been scheduled or started, pick <samp>Copy Embed URL</samp> from the <samp>Edit</samp> menu.
-This will allow you to embed a video player with your broadcast elsewhere online.
-Alternatively, <samp>Copy Embed HTML</samp> will provide an HTML snippet containing an `IFRAME`.
-This will allow you embeda video player on a page on the web.

-### Disallow Embedding
+#### Disallow Embedding

-The video player your Live broadcast resides in can be embedded into places you have not specifically choose to broadcast, within Facebook, or on the web, but there are times you may prefer to disallow it. <samp>Options</samp> menu ➝ <samp>Facebook Options</samp> ➝ <samp>Disallow Embedding</samp>.
+The video player your Live broadcast resides in can be embedded into places you have not specifically choose to broadcast, within Facebook, or on the web, but there are times you may prefer to disallow it.
+To disallow embedding, check this checkbox in the Facebook section of the Preferences.

+### Business Page Settings (Pro Only)

+Choose a Business Page in the Facebook section of the Preferences to configure settings for automatic crossposting and branded content.
+These settings are only available with an Ecamm Live Pro subscription.

+#### Automatic Business Page Crossposting

+Automatic crossposting is a Facebook feature that will automatically present your broadcast on more than one Business Page.
+Note that this does not apply to Groups, and that comments and reactions will not show up between the crossposted Business Pages.

+Business pages that have crossposting relationships will be listed automatically.
+Establish cross-posting relationships using [the Page's Crossposting settings](https://www.facebook.com/EcammNetwork/settings/?tab=video_crossposting) on the Facebook website.

-### Broadcasting Branded Content
+#### Broadcasting Branded Content

 Facebook policies require creators and publishers to tag their business partners in their [branded content posts](https://www.facebook.com/help/publisher/1045927788843932?helpref=page_content#).
-When setting up a Live broadcast that involves a business partner, enter a Sponsor ID by selecting <samp>Options</samp> ➝ <samp>Facebook Options</samp> ➝ <samp>Include Sponsor ID</samp>.
-This option is only available when broadcasting to a business Page.
+When setting up a Live broadcast that involves a business partner, enter a Sponsor ID.

 <aside class="notice--warning" markdown="1">
 #### Don't Get into Trouble—a legal aside